Company Logo - Home Link

 This densely populated area was home to two suspects in the Jack the Ripper murder investigations: Aaron Kosminski and John Pizer.

-John Pizer had a prior conviction for a stabbing offense and was suspected in a string of assaults on local prostitutes.
+John Pizer had a prior conviction for a stabbing offense and was suspected of a string of assaults on local prostitutes.

 He was arrested after the Ripper’s first two murders but was cleared as there was no concrete evidence against him, and he had strong alibis for the nights the murders were committed.